ibm-cloud-docs/databases-for-postgresql/ts-performance-troubleshooting.md

 Memory is the fastest and most efficient way to access and process data.
 Because of this, a database almost always performs faster using memory instead of reading data from disk.
 There are other metrics to look at and consider like cache hits, blocks read, and blocks hit.
 Just seeing 100% memory usage is not by itself a cause for concern.
 If memory is exhausted and swap pages are used, performance can degrade significantly.

-You can set the amount of memory that is dedicated to the database's shared buffer pool by adjusting [shared_buffers](docs/databases-for-postgresql?topic=databases-for-postgresql-changing-configuration&interface=cli#mem-settings) in your {{site.data.keyword.databases-for-postgresql}} configuration.
+You can set the amount of memory that is dedicated to the database's shared buffer pool by adjusting [shared_buffers](/docs/databases-for-postgresql?topic=databases-for-postgresql-changing-configuration&interface=cli#mem-settings) in your {{site.data.keyword.databases-for-postgresql}} configuration.
 The maximum recommended value is 25% of the deployment's total memory.
-Allocating too much memory to the shared buffer pool can starve the system of memory for other purposes and hinders performance, or possibly even disable the database.
+Allocating too much memory to the shared buffer pool can starve the system of memory for other purposes, can hinder performance, or possibly even disable the database.

 ## Database load monitoring
 {: #load_monitoring}